engyasin/Offline_MOT/Readme.md

 For the previous command `pytest` library is needed to be installed.

+Additionally, upon pushes and pull requests a github action would run pytest as well.

 --------------------

 ## Support

-If you like to contribute to a feature of a bug fix, please take a look at the [contribution instructions](CONTRIBUTING.md) has further details.
+If you like to contribute to a feature of a bug fix, please take a look at the [contribution instructions](CONTRIBUTING.md) page.
+It has further details.

 Alternatively, you can contribute by creating an issue for a problem when running the program.
 If your issue is about the accuracy of the results (like not detecting or failing to track some objects), please tag the issue with **logic error**.
 Please also attach some images or gif files depicting how the error happened in running and post-running time of the video.